vtrnnhlinh/vtrnnhlinh.github.io/_drafts/obsidian-aug-2025.md

 ```

-I avoid creating too much folders, as we can structure the notes through tags and links
+I avoid creating too much folders, as we can structure the notes through tags and links.
+Why?
+I believing creating too much folders will make friction to my creating notes as I have to choose which folder I should put the note on.
+Without folders and only tags, I can use shortcut to quickly create notes, and I can apply templates to have pre-fined tags and structure for each specialised note.
+I have 2 folders, one is for **Templates** and one is for **Daily** as I can automate Daily folder.

+### Community Plugins

+First one is **Dataview**, I use this to have an overview for my reading list.
+The useful resource is [Examples - Dataview](https://blacksmithgu.github.io/obsidian-dataview/resources/examples/).

+Second one is **Spaced Repition**.
+This plugin makes Obsidian more lively and more interactive.
+With this plugin, you can review knowledge easier without using a seperated flashcard app like Anki or Quizlet.